 Snow dusted mountain peaks and the crunch of snow below your feet.
 Snow falling outside the window of your cabin warmed by a crackling fire.
 Cups of hot cocoa for the kids and maybe a hot toddy for mom and dad.
 With great lodges, cozy cabins, outdoor adventure and, of course, the beautiful scenery of Yosemite National Park just down the road, a High Sierra adventure is just the escape your family needs this holiday season after a long and hectic year.

 With the Bay Area, Los Angeles and California’s Central Valley a few hour’s drive away, the snowy peaks of the Yosemite Mariposa County’s High Sierra are closer than you might think.

-The drive through the lower-elevation Gold Country regions of Mariposa County is an easy one, and as you climb the Sierra Nevada, the idyllic snow-topped peaks will come into view and the feeling of the holidays will quickly take over the family.
+The drive through the lower-elevation Gold Country regions of Mariposa County is an easy one, and as you climb the Sierra Nevada, the idyllic snow-topped peaks will come into view and the feeling of winter’s fun will quickly take over the family.
 Before you know it, you’re arriving at your serene lodging establishment of choice in areas like Fish Camp, Wawona, Yosemite West and Yosemite Valley.